Sir-McHeven/Faculty-Guide-Manual/README.md

 # Faculty-Guide-Manual
-This explains on certain medical fieldsd
+This explains on certain medical fields